Skip to main content

 Many organizations have a risk management program in place.
 Check out the statistics below to understand what challenges risk professionals are facing and what outcomes they’re focused on.

-9. Just under two-thirds (63%) of executives believe that their organization’s risk management processes provide “no” or “minimal” competitive advantage.
-(AICPA and NC State University)
+20. Nearly two-thirds (64%) of executives believe that their organization’s risk management process provides no or minimal competitive advantage.
+(AICPA and NC State University’s The State of Risk Oversight 2025)

 Risk response statistics